-The Aptus Utilities street lighting design team was commissioned to produce an S38 lighting design for the Oak Hill Rise, housing development situated within the landscaped grounds of Garstang Golf Club.
+The Aptus street lighting design team was commissioned to produce an S38 lighting design for the Oak Hill Rise, housing development situated within the landscaped grounds of Garstang Golf Club.
 The site is located just south of the bustling and popular historic market town of Garstang and is also accessible to the Forest of Bowland an area of outstanding natural beauty and the tranquillity and stunning scenery of the Lake District National Park via the M55/M6 Broughton motorway interchange.

 Our design needed to meet the required British Standards and work in conjunction with the specification of Lancashire County Council, something we are fully experienced in delivering.